Wayne Embry: NBA front-office career

-He is the author of an autobiography The Inside Game: Race, Power and Politics in the NBA (University of Akron Press, 2004), with Mary Schmitt Boyer of the Cleveland Plain Dealer.
+Legacy and honors

 Embry has been a trustee of the Naismith Memorial Basketball Hall of Fame since 1974 and has served on various senior-level committees for the NBA and USA Basketball.
 In recognition of his career both on the court and in the front office, he was inducted into the Naismith Hall of Fame as a contributor to the sport in 1999.
 He also served as a member of Miami's Board of Trustees for 14 years, including one year as chair.

+Embry was selected The Sporting News' NBA Executive of the Year in 1992 and 1997, and Sports Illustrated Executive of the Year in 1998.

 Embry was inducted into the Ohio Basketball Hall of Fame in 2006 as a member of the charter class.
 He was the 2013 recipient of the Ohio Heritage Award, recognizing an Ohio Basketball Hall of Fame inductee for his or her contributions to the state of Ohio off the court.